 Diary of Ho Chi Minh Campaign

 Going up the stairs to the first floor of the building, on the left side, you will find a room that exhibits the downfall of the Republic Regime of South of Vietnam.
-Many artifacts showcased here were items left behind or confiscated from high ranking officials of the previous government, including medals, stamps, and personnel records.
+Many artifacts showcased here were items left behind or confiscated from high-ranking officials of the previous government, including medals, stamps, and personnel records.

 Republic of Vietnam officials’ medals and personal records

-There is also human-size figure reenactment of the famous photograph when President Duong Van Minh of Vietnam Republic walked out of his building to surrender unconditionally on the afternoon of April 30th in 1975.
+There is also a human-size figure reenactment of the famous photograph when President Duong Van Minh of the Vietnam Republic walked out of his building to surrender unconditionally on the afternoon of April 30th in 1975.

 President Duong Van Minh walks out to surrender

 The final room, to the right of the stair on the first floor, displays items from the base of operation of the Ho Chi Minh Campaign with pictures of meetings, important maps of battle strategy, records, and personal clothing.
-Last but not least, is a figurine reenactment of the historical moment when high ranking officials of the campaign listened to President Duong Van Minh's surrender on the radio, signaling the end of the Vietnam War.
+Last but not least is a figurine reenactment of the historical moment when high-ranking officials of the campaign listened to President Duong Van Minh’s surrender on the radio, signaling the end of the Vietnam War.

-Reenactment of President Duong Van Minh’s surrender broadcasted on the radio
+The reenactment of President Duong Van Minh’s surrender broadcasted on the radio

 Check out our private motorbike tours with professional local guides

-The battle plans in Ho Chi Minh Campaign Museum is evidence for the resilience and intelligence of the People's Liberation Armed Forces of South Vietnam in their victory against both the Americans and the Vietnam Republic Armed Forces in the Vietnam War.
+The battle plans in Ho Chi Minh Campaign Museum is evidence of the resilience and intelligence of the People’s Liberation Armed Forces of South Vietnam in their victory against both the Americans and the Vietnam Republic Armed Forces in the Vietnam War.

-If you are a history enthusiast, don’t miss out on these amazing historical museums around Ho Chi Minh City like the War Remnants Museum or the Museum of Vietnam History in Ho Chi Minh City.
+If you are a history enthusiast, don’t miss out on these amazing historical museums around Ho Chi Minh City, like the War Remnants Museum or the Museum of Vietnam History in Ho Chi Minh City.
 A great tour to learn more about the Vietnam War is the half-day tour to Cu Chi Tunnels to get insights into the hardship and battle strategies used.